johnwargo/thewargos-11ty/src/posts/2010/the-hardest-things-about-moving-to-charlotte.md

 ---
-title: "The Hardest Things About Moving to Charlotte"
+title: The Hardest Things About Moving to Charlotte
-date: "2010-03-04"
+date: 2010-03-04
 categories:
   - Miscellaneous
 ---